-Toothpaste tubes are made from plastic, right?
+Toothpaste tubes are made from plastic.
 Surely, this means that you should be able to recycle them?
 Well.
 No. It doesn’t.
 Let’s take a look at why.

-Toothpaste tubes are made up of metals and plastics in one combined package so they cannot be easily recycled.
-Some recycling centers will have collection boxes for old toothpaste tubes which will then get shipped to the Colgate company for recycling, but these aren’t common.
+Toothpaste tubes are made of metals and plastics in one combined package, so they cannot be easily recycled.
+Some recycling centers will have collection boxes for old toothpaste tubes, which will then get shipped to the Colgate company for recycling, but these aren’t common.

 Can You Recycle an Old Tube of Toothpaste?